MattRonan/UnitedStatesOfButtons/README.md

 # UnitedStatesOfButtons
-Deal with a variety of multi state buttons easily
+Easily deal with a variety of multi state buttons in Arduino